 All signs and posters must be pre-approved by the office of Student Affairs before being posted.
 If approved, posters, signs, and other items can only be posted in designated areas.

 The content of this agreement is subject to change when deemed necessary by the University in order to meet the evolving needs of students, the community, and the institution.
-Changes will be noted on this online version of the Housing Agreement.
+Changes will be noted on this online version of the Campus Living Agreement.